-In accordance with Condition 25, Schedule 3 of Development Consent DA 374-11-00, prior to carrying out any development under Development Consent DA 374-11-00 after 6 May 2017, Clean TeQ will operate a suitable meteorological station in the vicinity of the mine that complies with the requirements in the Approved Methods for the Sampling and Analysis of Air Pollutants in New South Wales (EPA, 2007).
+In accordance with Condition 25, Schedule 3 of Development Consent DA 374-11-00, prior to carrying out any development under Development Consent DA 374-11-00 after 6 May 2017, SEM will operate a suitable meteorological station in the vicinity of the mine that complies with the requirements in the Approved Methods for the Sampling and Analysis of Air Pollutants in New South Wales (EPA, 2022).

 The meteorological station was installed in November 2018, prior to carrying out any development under Development Consent DA 374-11-00 after 6 May 2017.
+The total rainfall recorded at the Project meteorological station was 258 mm and 770 mm for 2019 and 2020, respectively.